-Massage therapists typically complete a postsecondary education program of 500 or more hours of study and experience, although standards and requirements vary by state or other jurisdictions.
+Massage therapists typically complete a postsecondary education that combines study and experience, although standards and requirements vary by state.
 Most states regulate massage therapy and require massage therapists to have a license or certification.

-Employment of massage therapists is projected to grow 22 percent from 2014 to 2024, much faster than the average for all occupations.
-Continued growth in the demand for massage services will lead to new openings for massage therapists.
+Employment of massage therapists is projected to grow 18 percent from 2022 to 2032, much faster than the average for all occupations.

 Explore resources for employment and wages by state and area for massage therapists.